Skip to main content

 Backend Loop

-Build a backend-only flow that registers routes, touches the database helper, schedules a job, and inspects the manifest without starting the full dev server.
+Build a backend-only flow that registers routes, touches the database helper, schedules a job, and inspects the manifest in an api workspace.

 cd my-backend